 My colorful artwork and the photographs I take (all of which are shot and edited on an iPhone) highlight the vibrant colors I see on my travels that match the joy I feel when I'm experiencing something new.

-I love listening to and singing all different kinds of music (and was even in a karaoke league singing songs across all different genres in Chicago), so the music I create is rather varied, as well.
+I love listening to and singing all different kinds of music (and was even in a karaoke league singing songs across various genres in Chicago), so the music I create is rather varied, as well.
 Despite EDM and pop music being my favorite genres to listen to, I am a rock artist, at heart.
-The grit in my voice reflects the toll society takes on a woman who is unafraid to speak her mind and whose desires differ from the pre-packaged American dream, and the empowerment in my lyrics and my book reflect why I believe I am here on this earth - to help tip the scales toward gender equality, challenge the status quo, and encourage authenticity in all people.
+The grit in my voice reflects the toll society takes on a woman who is unafraid to speak her mind and whose desires differ from the pre-packaged American dream.
+The empowerment in my lyrics and my book reflect why I believe I am here on this earth - to help tip the scales toward gender equality, challenge the status quo, and encourage authenticity in all people.
 The tattoo of a hand holding a microphone on the underside of my wrist is meant to remind me to keep speaking up and singing until the world is ready to hear what I have to say.